SebastianLoos/apolloopendriveplugin/readme.md

 # JOSM Apollo OpenDRIVE Plugin
 This is a plugin for the JOSM editor for displaying and importing Apollo OpenDRIVE data.
+The conversion tool to create an Apollo OpenDRIVE file can be found [here](https://github.com/SebastianLoos/apolloopendriveconverter).
+[Apollo Auto](https://developer.apollo.auto/index.html) is an open source autonomous driving software platform developed by Baidu.
 ## Compiling the source code
 This section can be skipped if you use a compiled binary from the release section.
 To compile the source code, the build script ("build.xml") contained within the repository can be used.
 The script requires the plugin environment from the [official repository](https://josm.openstreetmap.de/osmsvn/applications/editors/josm) and a compiled JOSM binary, which can either be downloaded from the [official website](https://josm.openstreetmap.de/) or compiled from the JOSM source code.